 Hey, I’m Alan Weiss.
 This is about myths.
-Remember, we used to have monsters under the bed.
-I never found one; used a flashlight a few times.
+Remember, we used to have monsters under the bed?
+I never found one; I even used a flashlight a few times.
 In the closets too, but we don’t read in the headlines people dying from monsters under the bed.
-So, probably not the case.
+So, it’s probably not the case.

 There are modern myths too, however.
 Such as, today is forever.
 We think we’re trapped in amber.
 We think this is a snapshot that lasts internally, instead of being part of a motion picture.
 What you see today is not forever; in fact, the beginning of this podcast has already disappeared.

 We believe that the metrics to which we aspire are fair, when they are often someone else’s.
 Who determines that a certain ranking on a test merits you a certain benefit, or gets you a certain entry?

 Hospitals are safe we think; yet, something like 40% of deaths in hospitals are iatrogenic.
 Iatrogenic meaning the death was caused by an illness procedure in the hospital.
 We think that all professionals are skilled; yet, my doctor told me when my urine was red that I had bladder cancer.
 A urology specialist told me I had just eaten too many beets and to go home, and get out of his office.
 When I told him about my personal physician he said two things, one, he must have missed that day in medical school; and two, get yourself another doctor, which I did.

 We tend to believe that executives are above politics, that they’re above emotion, above ego, and above poor choices.
 They’re not.
 They have the same ego, and the problems, and the same emotional disturbances as the people on the shop floor, or the salespeople, or the people in accounting, or R&D. They’re simply playing with more money.